 Overcome Fear, Behold Wonder

 In the world, in this moment, many are being overcome with fears.
-Fears of a virus that may become a pandemic.
-Fears of losing your elderly loved ones to this flu.
+Fears of the pandemic.
+Fears of losing your elderly loved ones to illness and disease.
 Fears can be based on past experience, of knowledge of something that has happened in the past.
 This past fear is then projected into the immediate future of a danger that is seeking you.

 If you have been outside, you might feel the rain drenched softness of the ground under your feet.
 The soft dirt clings to the bottom of shoes as you sink into it with each step.
 You smell the scent of rosemary as you walk along the path, its heady scent drifting on the breeze.
-The falling water almost drowns out the call of the sea gulls, as they ride the air currents high above you.
+The sounds of the waves crashing down on the shore drowns out the call of the sea gulls, as they ride the air currents high above you.
 You are awake and aware of the wonder of life itself.

 Remember the movie “Dune”?
 The line around fear has stayed with me, Frank Herbert was a master with this thought around fear.

 Fear is something that you can’t run away from.
 Running away only puts more distance between you and the solution to your fear.
 The only way to deal with fear, is to face the illusions that it brings.
 You can only be fearless, when you learn to recognize the illusions from what is true and real.

 “Fear is not in the habit of speaking truth; when perfect sincerity is expected, perfect freedom must be allowed; nor has anyone who is apt to be angry when he hears the truth, any cause to wonder that he does not hear it” – Tacitus